- Scheduled tasks launch

 Scheduled tasks launch

-Scheduled tasks can be launch in different maner, however, whatever the way used, scheduled tasks should be launch with HPA Agent.
+Scheduled tasks can be launched in different manner, however, whatever the way used, scheduled tasks should be launched with an HPA Agent

-ST that ran during less than one minute will have a big overheadUse the basic profile (memory monitoring only) for those ones
+ST that ran during less than one minute will have a major overheadUse the basic profile (memory monitoring only) for those ones

 ST launched by a script

-You can use Help > Agent wizard in the portal to help you defining the right values
+You can use Help > Agent wizard in the portal to help you to define the right values

 # HPA start modification